pliah/DNA-Analyzer/README .md

 ```python
 new ATC @first
 ```
-* 1. Duplicate a sequence with name first:
-  2. Duplicate a sequence with id number 1:
+* Duplicate a sequence with name first or id number 1:

 ```python
 dup @first  or  dup #1
 ```